Energy sector in Portugal

 The ordinary regime has been operating on a competition basis since 2007, after the implementation of MIBEL (Iberian Electricity Market).
 Since then, generation activities were liberalized and plants began to offer their energy on a common, integrated Iberian energy platform.

 The plants' remuneration has also undergone some changes, and Power Purchase Agreements (PPA) gave way to Contractual Balance Maintenance Costs (CBMC).
 As for the plants' operation decision, it ceased to be centrally operated by REN and was transferred to a decentralized order scheme managed by the different operators.

-The markets comprised in MIBEL are managed by the Iberian Energy Market Operator - Portuguese Center (OMIP), which is responsible for managing the forward market.
+The markets comprised in MIBEL are managed by the Iberian Energy Market Operator.
+The Portuguese Center (OMIP) is responsible for managing the forward market.

 Special regime generation is the generation activity subject to special legal schemes, such as electricity production through cogeneration and endogenous resources, renewable and non-renewable sources, microproduction, miniproduction, and production with no network power injection.